ibm-cloud-docs/databases-for-postgresql/howto-provisioning.md

 More information about this command, in general, is available in the [CLI reference for resource groups](/docs/cli/reference/ibmcloud/cli_resource_group.html#ibmcloud_resource_service_instance_create).

-In the specific case of creating a {{site.data.keyword.databases-for-postgresql}} deployment, a user would set the service name to their chosen name, not forgetting to quote any name with spaces in it, set `databases-for-postgresql` as the service ID, enter `standard` for the service plan ID and `us-south` for the region.
+In the specific case of creating a {{site.data.keyword.databases-for-postgresql}} deployment, set the service name (quote any name with spaces in it).
+Then, set `databases-for-postgresql` as the service ID.
+Enter `standard` for the service plan ID and `us-south` for the region.

 ```
 ibmcloud resource service-instance-create example-psql databases-for-postgresql standard us-south